gnzlbg/static_vector/README.md

   construction/assignment depends on whether the elements are allocated on the heap (swap pointer and size) or inline (must always copy the elements).

 - `small_vector` cannot be as efficient as `inline_vector`.
-It must store or encode a bit to discriminate between where the elements are allocated (inline or with the allocator).
-A part of its API must, at run-time, branch to a different code-path depending on the active storage scheme.
+It must discriminate between the different storage locations of its elements (inline or with the allocator).
+A part of its methods must, at run-time, branch to a different code-path depending on the active storage scheme.

 The only way to fix `small_vector` would be to special case it for `Allocator::max_size() == 0` (which isn't constexpr), and to provide an API that has different complexity and exception-safety guarantees than `small_vector`s with `Allocator::max_size() > 0`.

-In summary, the only way for `small_vector` to be competitive in a situation in which `inline_vector` is useful (e.g. if a system does not have a heap) is for it to become an `inline_vector` in that case.
+That is, to make `small_vector` competitive in those situations in which `inline_vector` is required is to special case `small_vector` for a particular allocator type and in that case provide an `inline_vector` implementation (with slightly different semantics).

-## Should we special case `small_vector` for inline-storage-only like EASTL and
+## Should we special case `small_vector` for inline-storage-only like EASTL and Folly do?
-   Folly do?

 The types `inline_vector` and `small_vector` have different algorithmic complexity and exception-safety guarantees.

-For this reason the author of this proposal is strongly against special casing `small_vector` to be something that its not.
-It is sad that reality is here against the generic programmer in all of us, but let's not make things worse by repeating the `vector<bool>` mistake all over again.

-They are different types that solve different problems.
+They solve different problems and should be different types.

 ## Existing practice

 There are at least 3 widely used implementations of `inline_vector`.

-This proposal is strongly inspired by Boost.Container, which offers [`boost::container::static_vector<T, Capacity>` (1.59)][boost_static_vector].
- Boost.Container also offers `boost::container::small_vector<T, N, Allocator>`
+This proposal is strongly inspired by Boost.Container, which offers [`boost::container::static_vector<T, Capacity>` (1.59)][boost_static_vector], and, as a different type, also offers `boost::container::small_vector<T, N, Allocator>` as well.
- as a different type.

 The other two libraries that implement `inline_vector` are [Folly][folly] and [EASTL][eastl].
 Both of these libraries implement it as a special case of